 To schedule an audition, please use our Online Registration Form (below) or contact us.

 After submitting the completed form, you will be contacted with a confirmation of your audition date.
-Audition days begin at 9:00 AM and run through the afternoon.
 You will receive specific audition information and a detailed schedule at least two weeks prior to your audition date.

-Students may audition in person on the WLU campus, or virtually via Zoom.
+Students may audition in person on the WLU campus, or via video.
+Contact us for details.

 WHY DO WE AUDITION STUDENTS?